hyperledger/aries-rfcs/concepts/0302-aries-interop-profile/README.md

 "Agent builders" are organizations or teams that are developing open source code upon which agents can be built (e.g. [aries-framework-dotnet](https://github.com/hyperledger/aries-framework-dotnet)), or deployable agents (e.g. [OSMA Mobile App](https://github.com/mattrglobal/osma)), or commercially available agents.

-An Aries Interop Profile (AIP) version provides a clearly defined set of RFCs for Aries agent builders to target their agent implementation when they wish it to be interoperable with other agents supporting the same Aries Interop Profile version.
+An Aries Interop Profile (AIP) version provides a clearly defined set of versions of RFCs for Aries agent builders to target their agent implementation when they wish it to be interoperable with other agents supporting the same Aries Interop Profile version.
 The Aries Interop Profile versioning process is intended to provide clarity and predictability for Aries agent builders and others in the broader Aries community.
 The process is not concerned with proposing new, or evolving existing, RFCs, nor with the development of Aries code bases.

 At all times, the [Reference](#reference) section of this RFC defines one or more current Aries Interop Profile versions -- a number and set of links to specific commits of concept and features RFCs, along with a list of all previous Aries Interop Profile versions.
 Several current Aries Interop Profile versions can coexist during periods when multiple major Aries Interop Profile versions are in active use (e.g. 1.x and 2.x).
 Each entry in the previous versions list includes a link to the commit of this RFC associated with that Aries Interop Profile version.
 The [Reference](#reference) section MAY include one "<major>.next" version for each existing current major Aries Interop Profile versions.
 Such "next" versions are proposals for what is to be included in the next minor AIP version.